what does sup board stand for 1

 What Does SUP Board Stand For?

-This image is property of cdn.thursosurf.com.
+This image is the property of cdn.thursosurf.com.

 How to Use a SUP Board